glyphic-co/textblock/README.md

 - **`units`**: default `em`

 For a better sense of context, set your root em to `10px` with `html { font-size: 62.5%; }`.
 This makes your em units base 10 so `2.4em` = `24px`.
 But any number will do because once you start adjusting the min/max numbers, the experience is more visual than calculated.
 And if you prefer a more scientific approach, Textblock gives you the control you need for setting systems like modular scales.

-If you’re using variable fonts, the `minWidthFontWeight` / `maxWidthFontWeight` parameters provide a way to simulate grades (micro-variations in weight to set smaller sizes slightly bolder).

 ## Example Including Extra Parameters